apioo/fusio/README.md

 * __Specification__
   Fusio generates different specification formats for the defined API endpoints i.e. OpenAPI, Swagger, RAML.
+* __Subscription__
+  Fusio contains a subscription layer which helps to build pub/sub for your API.
 * __User management__
   Fusio provides an API where new users can login or register a new account through GitHub, Google, Facebook or through normal email registration.